Tasnuvatasnim1/CSE366-6-Fall2024-2022-1-60-266/lab_task3/Readme.md

 ## Project Structure

+- **`agent.py`**: Defines a Student class that represents individual students in the scheduling optimization process.
 - **`environment.py`**: Defines the environment and the classes available.
 - **`run.py`**: Main script to run the scheduler.